 Abdominal Enlargement.
 Sometime around the fifth week of pregnancy, a pregnant cat's abdomen will start to swell noticeably, and it will continue to enlarge until time for birthing.

 Personality Changes in a Pregnant Cat

-"Nesting" Activities by a Pregnant CatThis is not an early sign of pregnancy, but as the time for partruition (birth) approaches, your pregnant cat may seek out quiet, private places for birth to take place.
+"Nesting" Activities by a Pregnant Cat.
+Nesting activities are not an early sign of pregnancy, but as the time for parturition and birth approaches, your pregnant cat may seek out quiet, private places for the birth to take place.

 Clinical Diagnosis of Pregnancy in Cats

-If your resident (or rescued) cat is indeed confirmed pregnant, some serious decision-making time is at hand.
-See the next article in this series for help with that decision.
+If your resident or rescued cat is indeed confirmed pregnant, some serious decision-making time is at hand.
+For help with this decision, consider your kitten options before birthing time.